Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Laws Meant To Protect Children From Youth Sports Teams Sexual Abuse

-Anyone at the organization who fails to meet mandatory reporting requirements may be held accountable for abuse.
+Anyone at the organization who fails to meet mandatory reporting requirements may be held accountable for abuse in a claim filed by a youth sports sexual abuse attorney in Philadelphia.

 Negligent Hiring And Supervision